 Step 1: Signup for / Login to IFTTT

-IFTTT is the amazing tool that will help us create a Pin schedule!
+IFTTT is the tool that will help us create a Pin schedule!
 Sign up here, it’s free.

 Step 2: Signup for / Login to Google Account